Exploring the Question: Are Guardian Angels Real?

 The Truth about Guardian Angels

-There is a wide-spread belief that guardian angels are a unique type of angel.
-We know that archangels possess free will as it is mentioned within the Bible, but it’s quite possible that guardian angels are simply a part of God.
+There is a widespread belief that guardian angels are a unique type of angel.
+We know that archangels possess free will as it is mentioned within the Bible, but guardian angels may be simply a part of God.
 Allow me to explain.

 You could think of these angels as being similar to a telephone.
 You speak to someone via a telephone and without the telephone, communicating with the person may be more difficult, and yet we aren’t actually talking to the phone.